B-chandru/B-chandru/README.md

 ### Hi there 👋 I'm chandru

-I am a front-end developer👨‍💻 who is passionate in writing code,buliding website and learning web technologies.
+I am a front-end web developer👨‍💻 who is passionate in writing code,buliding website and learning web technologies.